yasirtug/codeforces-ktu/README.md

 Problemler verilen input'u beklenen output verilecek şekilde işlemek üzerine kuruludur. Örneğin
 ```
-INPUT = 2 3
+INPUT = INTEGER A AND INTEGER B IN THE SAME LINE, SEPERATED WITH SPACE
-OUTPUT= SUM OF THE NUMBERS
+OUTPUT= SUM OF A AND B
 ```

 Sorusu sorulsa python'da yazabileceğiniz örnek kod: